satish-annigeri/rcdesign/README.md

 ```

 ### Clone the repository
 When you clone the `rcdesign` repository from github, a new directory named `rcdesign` will be created in the current working directory.
-Therefore change over to the a suitable directory which will become the parent directory of the clone.
+Therefore change over to a suitable directory within which to clone the repository.
 Clone the repository using `git`
 ```bash
 $ git clone https://github.com/satish-annigeri/rcdesign.git
 ```